khalekuzzamancse/JUST-Digital-Diary/docs/Feature.md

 ##
 - Add a check box for wee
-- Show the Error and approate error
+- Show the  error

+- Add divider in class and exam schedule form